evkx/evkx.github.io/content/models/volvo/ex40/EX40_Single_Motor_ER/_index.md

 ## Drivetrain

-Volvo EX40 Single Motor ER has a rear-wheel drive system supported by one motor on the rear axle.
+The Volvo EX40 Single Motor ER has a rear-wheel drive system supported by one motor on the rear axle.

 ### Suspension